Paul under house arrest – Rome for the first time.

 February AD60 – March AD62, (First Roman imprisonment) Acts 28:17-31.

 Paul, now a prisoner in Rome, was put under house arrest.
-Later he could move about but then was arrested again AD67-AD68 and put to death, an event still some 5-8 years away at this point.
+Later he could move about but then was arrested again AD67-AD68 and put to death alongside Peter and his wife, an event still some 5-8 years away at this point.

 Paul had a number of meetings with the local Jews to explain to them and tried to convince them about Jesus from the Law of Moses and from the Prophets.